Quick check

 The Governance Gap newsletter

 Enterprise AI governance on the Microsoft stack.
 Built from primary sources.
-Every Tuesday at 7am.
+Every Tuesday.